protesilaos/iosevka-comfy/README.md

   default Iosevka at small point sizes).
 It otherwise exhibits the same rounded/earless patterns.

+The target of small point sizes also informs the decision to use squared punctuation marks and the `%` sign (the percent looks like `./.` instead of `o/o`).
+They look more crisp.

 It is important to stress that these decisions are made in light of the target range of point sizes, which is between 8 and 13.
-If we were to design towards another end, then we would do things differently (the open shapes would not be necessary, the aforementioned exceptions would not be required, and so on).
+If we were to design towards another end, then we would do things differently (the open shapes would not be necessary, the aforementioned exceptions would not be required, punctuation marks could be circular, and so on).

 Optimal point sizes for the author are: 8, 10, 11, 13.
 While "false
 friends" which increase the height of characters without actually